maziac/DeZogSerialInterface/Readme.md

 Serial interface /dev/cu.usbserial-14610 @921600baud Error:  [Error: Error: No such file or directory, cannot open /dev/cu.usbserial-14610]
 ```

 Loopback test.
-The USB/serial device needs to be plugged into a USB port and needs to be conencted to the ZX Next (ESP) UART:
+The USB/serial device needs to be plugged into a USB port and needs to be connected to the ZX Next (ESP) UART:
 ```
 node out/main.js -socket 12000 -serial /dev/cu.usbserial-AQ007PCD  -testloopback 2 200
 USB-Serial connection opened!